bmilts/Mobile-Store/README.md

 * Forgot password through firebase
 * Custome cell Xibs for collectionView (Currently effected by error, may change) and TableView
 * Segues to move between CollectionView and tableView
+* Intiated firestore with data for categories
+* Fetched and displayed data from firestore